gauravksandan/Demodiscourse/README.md

 # Demodiscourse
-This is test repo for discourse
+This is a test repo for discourse
+Author - Gaurav kumar